Reading time 12 minutes

 Cough herbs from last autumn, feed for a deficiency three years ago (what was it again?), the bag of muesli the horse started but didn’t like…

 Over time, the feed room tends to accumulate quite a surprising array of items.
-Feed has an expiration date for a reason, and it often doesn’t make sense to keep it for years after that date.
+Feed has an expiry date for a reason, and it often doesn’t make sense to keep it for years after that date.
 It’s better to purchase fresh feed when needed rather than risking feeding outdated products.

 Feed that your horse no longer eats or needs can often be given away if it’s still in good condition.
 Otherwise, dispose of it in the household waste if you know it won’t be fed anymore.
 This prevents the spread of mould and avoids attracting rats or mice to the feed room.

 All feed should always be kept in well-sealed containers to protect against rodents.
 During bad weather, place these containers outside to thoroughly clean all corners of the feed room.
-Once cleaned, return the containers to their designated spots.
+Once cleaned, return the containers to their designated areas.
 Feeding time will be more enjoyable when you don’t have to deal with dirt upon entering the feed room.

 8) Thoroughly clean feed buckets, watering troughs, mangers, and racks

 Those familiar with “slobbery feed” know this well: hay cobs, mash, and similar feed tend to be spread generously by horses on the floor, in the stable, on walls, grids, and wherever else they can reach.
-Feed buckets and manger used for such feed develop stubborn crusts over time.
+Feed buckets and mangers used for such feed develop stubborn crusts over time.

 Bad weather provides an excellent opportunity to soak and scrub all the tubs and buckets thoroughly.
 Watering troughs, whether self-watering or buckets, should be regularly cleaned to prevent the formation of biofilm from bacteria and algae, which can contaminate the water.